 How it Works

 This initiative provides easy-to-prepare food items for students that have indicated a need for a bit of extra help.
 Each Friday or end of week; volunteers, staff and faculty members hand out food packs containing nonperishable weekend food subsidies for students to enjoy.
 Each weekend pack has 2 breakfast items, 2 lunch items, 2 dinner items and 2 drinks.
 It’s a wonderful partnership as Good in the ‘Hood is responsible to procure and provide the food items while the local school provides oversight for the distribution.
-Working together in order to meet the needs of the next generation.
+We work together in order to meet the needs of the next generation.
 Just another example of how Good in the ‘Hood is working collaboratively in order to FEED THE FUTURE.